aharre/politician2vec/README.md

 ## Requirements

 The current version of `politician2vec` was developed in Python 3.8.9.
-Demos will be provided as notebooks–for now, please refer to [this](https://github.com/mathiasbruun/DCPA) repo for examples of obtaining actor positions across various data sources (Parliament, Twitter, Meta), and to [this](https://github.com/mathiasbruun/GeneralisedPoliticalScaling) repo for scaling of political actors by projecting them onto theoretically defined subspaces.

 Currently known package-specific Python dependencies: